cirosantilli/linux-cheat/net/README.md

 CLI utility that shows the ARP table.

 To see a computer on the table, remember that you first must have tried to contact it somehow, so first ping that computer:

     timeout 3 ping 192.168.1.3; arp -a

-#route
+#route utility

 View kernel routing table: